astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 to derive predictions for how space and time will behave, and how objects will move within them.

-1. The laws of physics are the same in all inertial reference frames.
+**1. The laws of physics are the same in all inertial reference frames.**

 Another way to express this postulate is to assert that there is no universally preferred, or absolute, reference frame.
 If you are on a